The Diary of Anne Frank Introduction

-This diary is the story of Anne’s life as a young Jewish girl in hiding from the Nazis.
-When her family’s hiding place, the "Secret Annex" was raided, her Anne and her family were imprisoned in concentration camps.
+This diary is the story of Anne— a young Jewish girl and aspiring writer in hiding from the Nazis.
+When her family’s hiding place (the "Secret Annex") was raided, Anne and her family were imprisoned in concentration camps.

 In 1960, the building containing the Secret Annex was made in to a museum called The Anne Frank House.
-Anne’s diary has inspired numerous educational and human rights organizations in her name.
+Anne’s diary has also inspired numerous educational and human rights organizations in her name.